You may have read my other article that was about how to be a successful trainer. This article may sound similar but is much different.

 These muscular imbalances have a higher chance of injuring them at some point if they are not appropriately treated.
 The last thing you want to do is hurt your client.
-Not only does it prevent them from progressing, but there’s also a good chance they will get worse because they may become more sedentary.
+It prevents them from progressing, but there’s also a good chance they will get worse because they may become more sedentary.

 It is vital that they have the proper flexibility and strength to perform the exercises that you want.
-An excellent example for this would be the squatting exercise.
-If your clients hip extensors or hip flexors are too weak or strong this is something you should address before you have them perform squats.
+An excellent example of this would be the squatting exercise.
+If your client’s hip extensors or hip flexors are too weak or strong, you should address this before they perform squats or build muscle.

-You need to make sure that your client’s musculoskeletal system is balanced before throwing heavyweight at them!
-NASM is a great certification that focuses strongly on muscular imbalances and correcting them!
+You must balance your client’s musculoskeletal system before throwing heavyweight at them!
+NASM is a great certification that focuses strongly on correcting muscular imbalances!
 Check out my list of the best personal training certifications.

 Figure out what exercises and routines work best for your client

 Everybody’s body responds differently to various exercise stressors.
-Once your client is neutral, without any muscular imbalances, it will be time for you to test different exercises and routines to see what fits them best.
+As a professional fitness coach, once your client is neutral, without any muscular imbalances, it will be time for you to test different exercises and routines to see what fits them best.

-I have known individuals that respond exceptionally well from barbell chest press exercises and others who respond better to dumbbell chest press exercises.
-Like I said above everyone is entirely different, so you need to keep on trying different things to see which ones your clients respond best to.
+I have known individuals who respond exceptionally well to barbell chest press exercises and others who respond better to dumbbell chest press exercises.
+As I said above, everyone is entirely different, so you must keep trying different things to see which ones your clients respond best to.

 Be sure to track progress quantitatively for your client

 This is something that I see lots of trainers overlook, and in the long run, it hurts their client’s motivation.
-There are other articles that I have talked about the importance of measuring and tracking results often, so I hope I am not repeating myself too much.
+There are other articles in which I have talked about the importance of measuring and tracking results often, so I hope I am not repeating myself too much.

-These measurements should not take that long to do; you need to squeeze in approximately 5 minutes at the end of the session once a month.
-The only time you should not measure your client is if they feel too uncomfortable with doing it.
+These measurements should not take too long; you need to squeeze in approximately 5 minutes at the end of the session once a month.
+You should only not measure your client if they feel too uncomfortable with doing it.

-The reason you need to do this is that having your clients see the progress they have made since they started working with you.
-This is motivation for them to keep working with your as well as stick to their diet and exercise regimen.
+You need to do this to have your clients see their progress since they started the training program with you.
+This is the motivation for them to keep working with you as well as stick to their diet and exercise regimen.

-If you are working with a client that is the opposite sex and they do not feel comfortable with you taking the measurements, always ask them if they would like a different trainer(of the same sex) to make the measurements.
+If you are working with a client of the opposite sex and they do not feel comfortable with you taking the measurements, always ask them if they would like a different trainer(of the same sex) to make the measurements.

-Another option is to convince them to take measurements on their own, so they can keep track of their progress.
-An excellent way to keep track of exercise routines, as well as measurements, is to use software for personal training!
+Another option is to convince them to take measurements independently so that they can keep track of their progress.
+An excellent way to keep track of exercise routines and measurements is to use software for personal training!

 If you don’t like using software, then you should at least use a fantastic workout schedule template that is easy to print out.